AIoT-MLSys-Lab/AIoT-Survey/README.md

 A curated, but incomplete, list of AIoT resources.
 It should be noted that it is unfeasible to encompass every paper.
 Thus, we prefer to selectively choose papers that present a range of distinct ideas.
 We welcome contributions to further enrich and refine this list.

+Veneus:
+- mobile conferences (MobiCom/MobiSys/SenSys/UbiComp)
-Veneus: system conferences (OSDI/SOSP/ATC/EuroSys/ASPLOS), network conferences (NSDI/SIGCOMM) and mobile conferences (MobiCom/MobiSys/SenSys/UbiComp).
+- network conferences (NSDI/SIGCOMM)
+- core system conferences (OSDI/SOSP/EuroSys/ASPLOS/ATC)
+- AI conferences (MLSys, NeurIPS, ICLR, ICML, CVPR, ICCV, ECCV, ACL)